-Note: The new lower limit will also apply to previous tests.
-If the maximum number of Vusers set manually by the end user (see Define general test settings) is lower than the admin's lower limit, it will automatically be set to the new lower limit.
+Note: The new lower limit also applies to previous tests.
+If the maximum number of Vusers set manually by the end user (see Define general test settings) is lower than the admin's lower limit, it is automatically set to the new lower limit.

 The Agents area lets you add or remove a Git agent from the current project.

 Choose a project, click on it and select the Agents page.
 LoadRunner Cloud displays a list of agents, their usage, type, status, and creation date.

 Click + Add Agent to add an agent to the current project.
 If the account that configured the Git agent does not have access to the project, the Add Agent dialog box does not show that agent.

 Click X Remove Agent to remove the selected agent from the current project.